WateryContinent/ModdedApexDocs/docs/animations/animation-qcs.md

 AE_CL_CREATE_PROP
 ```

-The 3rd parameter is complicated and not well understood, but it seems to be an identifier such as "p@" followed by a hexadecimal sequence, followed by the prop's RMDL model, then the attachment point for it to be parented to on the RRIG the animation sequence is played on, all encased in quotation marks.
+The 3rd parameter is a unique sequence for the animation sequence.
+IDs starting with "p@" are used by Prop creation events and IDs starting with "w@" are used by Animation Window events.
+This identifier is followed by the prop's RMDL model, then the attachment point for it to be parented to on the RRIG the animation sequence is played on, all encased in quotation marks.
 The hexadecimal sequence is not the GUID corresponding to the prop's model in an RPAK.
-This animation event is responsible for communicating to the engine when, during an animation, a Client-Sided Prop is meant to spawn, which model it should use, and which attachment point it should be attached to, so that it ca follow its movements
+This animation event is responsible for communicating to the engine when, during an animation, a Client-Sided Prop is meant to spawn, which model it should use, and which attachment point it should be attached to, so that it can follow its movements.

 ```
 Example: